DarkLord76865/2048-tools-rs/README.md

 # tools-2048-rs
 A Rust crate that provides the core logic of the popular game 2048, along with a basic AI to play the game.
+Arbitrary board sizes are supported, but the default, recommended one is 4x4.

 ---